OffArkDev/WordSearch/README.md

 ## Pet project for test task

 ### Documentation
 **LoadingScreen** - the first screen of the app, shows a progress of converting **dictionary.json** file to the SQLite database.
-When converting progress is succsesful it won't be showed second time when app's opened.
+When converting progress is succsesful it won't be showed a second time when app's opened.
 ###
 **SearchScreen, DetailsScreen** - screens for searching a word in database and show its definition and synonyms
 ###